tel: +48 888 99 98 98

 Disadvantages of neodymium magnets:

-• Possible danger to health from tiny fragments of magnets can be dangerous, in case of ingestion, which becomes significant in the aspect of protecting young children.
-Furthermore, miniscule components of these magnets are able to complicate diagnosis when they are in the body.
+• Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which is particularly important in the aspect of protecting young children.
+It's also worth noting that tiny parts of these magnets can hinder the diagnostic process in case of swallowing.

 Dust and powder from neodymium magnets are highly flammable.